 Food should be good for you.
 But some foods aren’t.
 Pesticides are sprayed on millions of acres every year and some of them end up on your food.
 Our broken farm subsidy system encourages over production of the wrong food.
 EWG is pushing for better policy and more sustainable ways of farming that produce healthy food in a healthy environment.

-Here’s some news you can use as you begin your weekend.Read More
+EWG's News Roundup (12/15): Here’s some news you can use going into the weekend.Read More

 The Homegrown Organic Act of 2017 introduced today by Sen. Bob Casey, D-Pa., would expand market opportunities for America’s farmers and ranchers, generate more jobs in the fastest growing segment of the food industry and better position America’s farmers and ranchers to meet the growing demand for organic around the globe.Read More

 Choosing organic food doesn’t have to mean a hefty grocery billRead More